Aerial view of cars in a parking lot.

 Am I still covered for maintenance and repairs when I’m in a lease extension?

-If your lease is extended, you’ll still be covered for any routine maintenance or repairs including tyre repair and replacement.
+You’ll still be covered for any routine maintenance or repairs including tyre repair and replacement.
 We’ll also extend your RAC breakdown cover, so you should not notice any difference with your lease.

 Breakdown assistance and cover